kwea123/RL/ai/unity_test/README.md

   * Every step : 1 + 1/(|angle_z|+1) + 1/(|angle_x|+1), to minimize the angle of inclination
   * When |angle_z|>30 or |angle_x|>30, set the reward to -20 and *done*.

+# robot arm (3d)
+The agent controls a robot arm consisting of two joints, fixed at origin.
+Yellow cubes appears at a random position and disappears after a while.
+The agent tries to move the arm and grab the cube.

+* state size : 10
+  1. A integer (0 or 1) indicating whether the arm has reached the cube (1 int number)
+  2. The position of the cube and the upper arm (6 float numbers)
+  3. The relative position between the hand and the cube (3 float numbers)
+* action size : 4, continuous
+  1. Turn the joints (4 float numbers, 2 for each joint)
+* rewards and *done* :
+  * Every step : - distance between the hand and the cube, to encourage approach to the cube.
+  * When distance < 2, set reward to 50.
+  * *done* when the time exceeds 5000.

 # autocar
 The agent controls a car on a (partial or full) track.
 The agent tries to move the car to the goal, or to complete the whole track without falling.
 The agent is equipped with a camera in front of the car to tell the information of the track.